Shallow Thoughts : tags : window managers

 The Lenovo, like most laptops, has a dedicated key for muting, Fn-F1.

-In Openbox, pressing Fn-F1 actually muted the sound, and even turned
+Openbox, pressing Fn-F1 actually muted the sound, and even turned on

-on the light.
-This is probably because on my previous laptop I'd set
+the light.
+This is probably because I'd previously set

 key="XF86AudioMute" to run